 When Product Innovation Engineer Morrison Just decided to change the basic geometric shape of a coil, he made himself rather unpopular with the local components team.
-But what resulted was not only a demonstration in the power of collaboration, but a coup for Sealy Australia – a globally patented coil that takes the accepted norm of the design of a coil and throws it out the window.
+What resulted, however, was not only a demonstration in the power of collaboration, but a coup for Sealy Australia – an internationally patented coil that takes the accepted norm of the bedding spring and throws it out the window.
 The outcome?
 A new mattress with better support and responsiveness that assists natural movement without disturbance.

 It’s tricky territory when there’s an accepted version of anything that’s effective, that’s done the job for decades and that’s, well, tried and true.

 As the saying goes, if it ain’t broke, don’t fix it.

 But Morrison, Product Innovation Engineer, along with his Sealy Australia colleagues, has proved that there’s always room for innovation.
 It may take time,

 patience and some wrangling, but that’s the price of going beyond where everyone else has gone before.
 As Morrison says, “You don’t know how deep the

 hole needs to be until you have found the treasure.
 In this case, the hole turned out to be four years deep!”.
 The new coil, seen in Sealy’s newly-released Elevate mattress is twice as stable versus its predecessor.
 Its design is so revolutionary that it actually has international patents, a nearly impossible feat for

 something that to the outside observer is just a spiralled piece of steel.